Information & Resources

 Learn more and register for an online Texas Health Steps training provided by the Department of State Health Services (DSHS).

 We invite you to participate in the following webinar training sessions.
-Please select the session that best pertains to your specialty type and the services that will be offered.
-Send us and email with:
+Please select the session that you would like to attend.
+Send us an email with:

 - Your name or facility name